Root Canal Therapy – Plano, TX

 Save Your Smile with Root Canal Therapy

 If a toothache is keeping you up at night, Parkway Vista Dental can give you the relief you need.
 Although many people think a toothache is common from time to time, it’s never a good sign.
 In fact, it often indicates an infection.
 Don’t worry.
 We can save your tooth with a root canal.
-Despite their bad reputation for being painful, our modern dental office uses the latest advancements in dentistry, so it isn’t any worse than a traditional dental filling.
+Despite their bad reputation for being painful, our modern dental office uses the latest advancements in dentistry, so root canal therapy in Plano, TX isn’t any worse than a traditional dental filling.

 Do I Need a Root Canal?